Tanz0rz/haxe-fmod/README.md

 **Use the library in code:**

-The `FmodManager` class is primary way to interact with FMOD in your game.
+The `FmodManager` class is the primary way to interact with FMOD in your game.
 It abstracts away nearly all of the low-level details of the FMOD API.
-You can look through all of the available function calls with descriptions [here](https://tanneris.me/haxe-fmod-helper-library).
+You can look through all of the available `FmodManager` function calls with descriptions [here](https://tanneris.me/haxe-fmod-helper-library).

 Songs and sound effects are triggered by passing in the full FMOD bank event path to the `FmodManager.PlaySong` and `FmodManager.PlaySound` functions.
-To use the `FmodSongs` and `FmodSFX` classes shown in the example at the top of this readme (highly recommended), follow the additional setup instructions found in [fmod-scripts](https://tanneris.me/haxe-fmod-scripts) folder of this repo.
+To use constants to reference the events instead of strings, follow the additional setup instructions found in the [fmod-scripts](https://tanneris.me/haxe-fmod-scripts) folder of this repo (highly recommended).

 **important**: This library needs a constant stream of update calls to function properly.
 Remember to call `FmodManager.Update()` at the beginning of **every** update loop of **every** state in your game.